Why Most Lead Scoring Models Are Wrong

 Every scoring model we audit that was built from scratch is wrong in the same ways:

 - Weights are guessed, not calibrated.
 Someone decided a demo request should be worth 50 points and an eBook download should be worth 5.
-They're not wrong directionally, but the 5x:50x ratio probably isn't right — and you can't know without data.
+They're not wrong directionally, but the 5x:50x ratio probably isn't right.
+You can't know without data.

 - No decay on behavioral signals.
 A whitepaper download 18 months ago is worth the same as one yesterday.
 It isn't.